Create a Reward

 | Reward image | The main image displayed on the reward detail page for this language. |

-| Thumbnail image | A smaller image used in list and preview views for this language. |
+| Thumbnail image | A smaller image is used in the list and preview views for this language. |

 | Custom fields | (Optional) These are "Reward creation" scoped custom fields from your organization settings.
 They appear here so their values can vary per language, for example, a localized tagline or market-specific product code.
 Select Add custom field to choose from available fields. |